ravenscroftj/virual-agent-lab/INSTRUCTIONS.md

   ![schema_fields](instructions/fields.png)

   3. Create collection.
-You must specify the collection name 'virtual_agent_collection'.
+You must specify the collection name 'virtual_agent_collection' for this exercise.
+However, in general this can be set to something of your choice.

   [Create Collection API Reference](https://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/retrieve-and-rank/api/v1/#create_solr_collection)